AdaCore/training_material/courses/rust_essentials/050_tuples_and_arrays/01_arrays.rst

 .. note::

-   Reminder: :rust:`mut` is required for modification
+   Remember, :rust:`mut` is required for modification

 -----------------------------------
 Safety and Initialization